Rohitmantha/Video-or-Image-to-ASCII-Art/README.md

 ./custom_env_name/Scripts/activate
 ```

-once the virtual environment is activated you will see an colored name of your environment before the address
+once the virtual environment is activated you will see a coloured name of your environment before the path

 ## Installing requirements